akermu/emacs-libvterm/README.md

 ## vterm and Ubuntu
 ### 20.04
 Using `vterm` on Ubuntu requires additional steps.
 The latest LTS version (20.04) ships without CMake installed and Emacs27 is not yet available from Ubuntu's package repository.

 The basic steps for getting vterm to work on Ubuntu 20.04 are:
 * Ensure Emacs27 is installed
-* Install cmake, libtool, and libtool-bin
+* Install `cmake`, `libtool`, and `libtool-bin`

 There are a few options for installing Emacs27 on Ubuntu 20.04:
 * Compile Emacs27 from source
 * Install Emacs27 from Snap
 * Install Emacs27 from Kevin Kelley's PPA

-In any case, if you have an older Emacs version you will need to purge it before proceeding:
+In any case, if you have an older Emacs version you will need to purge it before
+proceeding:

 #### Purge Emacs